 Knee pain from hiking is commonly called “hiker’s knee.”
-And, unfortunately, hiker’s knee is a common occurrence and complaint when coming off the trail.
+Unfortunately, hiker’s knee is a common occurrence and complaint when coming off the trail.

-Fortunately, there are many things you can do to prevent knee pain before, during and after a hike.
+Fortunately, there are steps you can take to prevent knee pain before, during and after a hike.

 Why Do My Knees Hurt After Hiking?

 Although it may not always feel like it at the time, hiking can put a lot more stress on your body, muscles and knee joints than typical daily activities.